SusungHong/MusicInfuser/README.md

 ## 🧑‍⚖️ VLM Evaluation
 For evaluating the model using Visual Language Models:

 1. Follow the instructions in `vlm_eval/README.md` to set up the VideoLLaMA2 evaluation framework.
-2. It is recommended to use a separate environment from MusicInfuser for the evaluation.
+It is recommended to use a separate python environment from MusicInfuser for the evaluation.

-We're currently working on tidying up the evaluation script.
+2. Since we parse filenames for automatic evaluation, the names of the outputs should be formatted accordingly.
+Please refer to `extract_info_from_filename(filename)` in `vlm_eval/eval_quality.py` and `vlm_eval/eval_alignment.py` for details.

 ## 📚 Citation